ETS-Android2/Furnihome/README.txt

-The APK provided is  the Google ARCore application that must be installed in the mobile or emulator in order to run our application successfully.
+The ZIP provided contains an APK (Google ARCore) that must be installed in the mobile or emulator in order to run our application successfully.
 Our application requires a system image with the tag Google APIs (If you run the application in android studio).
 In our project we used the Pixel 2